 The Philippines gained independence from the United States on July 4, 1946.
 After being occupied by Japan during World War II.
 Since independence, the Philippines has been a democratic republic with a presidential system of government.

-However, the country has also experienced periods of political instability, martial law, and authoritarian rule.
+However, the country has also experienced political instability, martial law, and authoritarian rule.

-Despite these challenges, the Philippines has made significant progress in the fields of economy, politics, and society.
+Despite these challenges, the Philippines has made significant progress in the economy, politics, and society.
 The country has become one of the fastest-growing economies in Southeast Asia.
-With a growing middle class and increased political and civil rights.
-The Philippines is also a vibrant democracy, with a free press and active civil society.
+The middle class is expanding, and there is a rise in political and civil rights.
+The Philippines is also a vibrant democracy, with a free press and an active civil society.
 And is a member of numerous international organizations.
 Such as the United Nations and the Association of Southeast Asian Nations (ASEAN).

 Geography